ann-kar/shift-planner/README.md

 ### SCHEDULES:
 1. “Add new schedule” feature.
 JS form with front-end & back-end validation checking against:
-a.	empty inputs
+- empty inputs
-b.	shifts shorter than the minimum length (10 minutes)
+- shifts shorter than the minimum length (10 minutes)
-c.	shifts ending before they even began! (eg. 14:30 – 14:15)
+- shifts ending before they even began! (eg. 14:30 – 14:15)
-d.	shifts outside the coffeeshop’s opening hours
+- shifts outside the coffeeshop’s opening hours
 2. A list of all schedules in table form.

 # To do next: